Breathing Problems in Horses

 Anti-inflammatories reduce inflammation and help reduce lung damage.

 Some vets recommend high doses of antioxidants to reduce respiratory symptoms.

 How Su Zi Jiang Qi Herbal Formula Helps Horse Breathing Problems

-Some veterinarians recommend pharmaceuticals to help horse breathing problems.
+Some veterinarians recommend pharmaceuticals to help with horse breathing problems.

-Often, though, veterinarians and horse lovers prefer trying something natural first.
+Often, though, holistic veterinarians and horse lovers prefer trying something natural first.

 Plus, most herbs don’t have side effects.